simeononsecurity/simeononsecurity.ch/content/articles/sql-vs-nosql-choosing-the-right-database-management-system/index.en.md

 In terms of performance, NoSQL databases often outshine SQL databases in scenarios that require **high read and write throughput**.
 SQL databases, on the other hand, may have an advantage in complex join operations and analytical queries.

 ### Schema Evolution
-NoSQL databases allow **schema evolution** without downtime, as they do not have a fixed schema.
+NoSQL databases allow **schema evolution** without downtime, as they don't have a fixed schema.
 This flexibility enables agile development and faster iterations.
 SQL databases require careful schema planning and potentially involve downtime during schema changes.

 ______